 While Matthew mentions many other prophecies in his Gospel, a look at one more should suffice for this discussion.
 In 8:14-17 the author discusses Jesus healing ministry and quotes Isaiah 53:4.
 The entire chapter of Isaiah 53 is clearly a strong Messianic prophecy.
 For Matthew’s purpose, however, he only quotes a short passage to show that physical healing was going to be part of the Messiah’s ministry.
 In Jesus’ earthly ministry, Jesus performed many miraculous physical and spiritual healings.
 It is clear that He also expected His followers to do these same works because He sent them out with instructions to do them.

 Most scholars number between three and four hundred Messianic prophecies in the Old Testament.
 Each of the four Gospels, lists and enumerates some of these.
 Matthew’s Gospel, however, contains more of these than do Mark, Luke, or John.
 This study has only highlighted a few of them but they should be enough to help the reader get started who wants to pursue a closer study of the Messianic prophecies.

-Please consider a year end gift to support our missionary work in Brazil, or even become a part of our monthly support team.
+Would you consider a year end gift to support our missionary work in the US, South America, and India, or even become a part of our monthly support team.
 Your gifts make a difference in many people’s lives!
 Just click here.
-Obrigado!
+Thanks so much!